OllieHunt23/Tesla/README.md

 ### About My project

-My Website is all about Tesla.
-It Shows most of the tesla models as well as The Semi truck and the powerwall.
  Tesla was founded in 2003 by a group of engineers who wanted to prove that people didn’t need to compromise to drive electric – that electric vehicles can be better, quicker and more fun to drive than gasoline cars.
 Today, Tesla builds not only all-electric vehicles but also infinitely scalable clean energy generation and storage products.
 Tesla believes the faster the world stops relying on fossil fuels and moves towards a zero-emission future, the better.